 Can you relate to them?
 Does their story reflect something that you experience?
 How inclusive or exclusive is that choice?
 Example: there are a lot of articles out about the importance of representation in the casting of people of color, LGBTQ actors, and women in lead roles in Hollywood movies, since there is a still a dearth of stories that show experiences and perspective outside of a very narrow lens.

 Can a genderqueer black woman be a steampunk fantasy hero?
 Can an Asian man be the smoking hot lead in a romantic piece?

 The answer to both questions is “DUH”, and including those faces can help us move beyond the mental restraints that come with preconceived notions of who can be what.
-In our current political landscape, it is increasingly important to broaden the narratives of marginalized groups.

 The next question is HOW: